 “There are a lot of lawyers who are unhappy and there’s big burnout in the legal profession in general.
 I think there’s a lot less burnout doing what we do simply because we have the opportunity to help folks…we’re fighting to give them a better quality of life.”

 The lessons Crandall and Pera impart to their peers are to find meaning in your work and to make time for the people you love and activities you enjoy.
-Technology can play a key role in helping your firm increase efficiency and automate processes.
+Technology can play a key role in helping your firm increase efficiency, manage stressful challenges, and automate processes.
 At small law firms, having the right technology is particularly important.

 If you’re ready to see how technology can impact your firm (and help get you home in time for dinner), talk to us.